What's new about computing?

 There are a number of different teacher training options available to you, so you can choose the one which most suits your own personal needs.

-Computer science ITT applicants are eligible for a tax-free bursary of up to £20,000.
-More information about bursaries can be found on our funding for postgraduate teacher training page.
+Computing ITT applicants are eligible for a tax-free bursary of up to £20,000, depending on degree class.
+More information about bursaries can be found on our funding for postgraduate teacher training page

-The BCS will award teacher training scholarships of £25,000 for eligible computing trainee teachers.
-It is looking for outstanding individuals with an enthusiasm to share their knowledge; find out more and apply on the BCS website
+The BCS will award teacher training scholarships of £25,000 tax free for eligible computing trainee teachers.
+It is looking for outstanding individuals with an enthusiasm to share their knowledge and a passion to inspire others.
+Find out more and apply on the BCS website

 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.